yashasvithanai/Credit-Card-Approval-Predictive-Modeling/README.md

 # Credit Card Approval - Predictive Modeling

 The dataset provided gives characteristics of applicants for a major credit card.
 The business aim is to predict the probability of a credit card application getting approved based on the characteristics of the applicant.
-These Predictive models can help the bank to decide if the credit card should be approved and process credit card applications faster.
+These predictive models can help the bank to decide if the credit card should be approved and process credit card applications faster.

 ## Data Dictionary
 _card_ Boolean.
 Was the application for a credit card accepted?